All Episodes

 They say that eight suicide bombers struck at the heart of France's crusaders.

-It says that they were sent to act on behalf of God and the messenger of God, the Prophet.
+It says that they were sent to act on behalf of God and the messenger of God, the prophet.

 What did he look like?

-I mean, what was he was he did he look angry?
+I mean, what was he?

-Did he look mad and serious intent?
+Did he look mad?

-He stood up, screamed a lot.
+He stood up, screamed, la Akbar.

 And they just started shooting.

-He screamed a lot.
+He screamed a la Akbar.

 He did.